 With its diverse culture, innovative technology, job opportunities, and academic advancement, Germany is a top-choice destination for those seeking to settle abroad.
 The country has consistently been ranked the fifth most favoured destination in the world and is a strong contender for higher education.
 Therefore, a Permanent Residence or PR in Germany after study is most opted for, especially by students completing their Masters or PhD from a top-notch universities there.

 If you are wondering whether a PR in Germany is the best option for you—as well as essential details regarding Germany PR rules, and PR in Germany for international students—we have a guide explaining it all.
 Let’s get started!

 Table of Contents

 What is Germany Permanent Residence?

 PR in Germany or German Permanent Residence Permit essentially allows non-EU and non-EEA citizens to stay in Germany for as long as they desire.
 Also called the Settlement Permit or Niederlassungserlaubnis, it is issued only to those who have lived and worked in the country for a considerable period of time—in most cases, four years.

-Most people opt for a Permanent Residence permit as soon as they fulfill the eligibility criteria because of the immense benefits it promises to offer.
-For instance, as a PR permit holder, you will not have to renew your residence permit every few years, and can avail German social security benefits, among many other benefits.
+Most people opt for a Permanent Residence permit as soon as they fulfil the eligibility criteria because of the immense benefits it promises to offer.
+For instance, as a PR permit holder, you will not have to renew your residence permit every few years and can avail German social security benefits, among many other benefits.